smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/KevinGarwoodProgressReport.md

 ## September 1 to November 30
    * working on other projects, no RIF work will be done in this period.
+   *

+##Sept to December 2015:
+I was mainly deployed on other projects that don’t relate to the RIF>

+##January to June 2016:
+Whereas my work last year related to helping maintain the middleware to support the front end web applications, my work has shifted to developing the facilities for loading data into the RIF production database.
+This has taken a lot of effort and the work is described in great detail at:

+[Data Loader Tool Report] (https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifDesignManual/docs/RIF_ETL_Design_v1.pdf)